SDLE MCQ

 Category: Restorative

-6) A resin composite restoration has 1 mm of remaining dentin thickness.
-What liner should be used?
+6) A class I restoration with deep caries has 0.5 mm of remaining dentin thickness.
+What base should be used?

 37 / 200